DRDO Rustom: TAPAS-BH-201

-DRDO carried out a successful test flight of TAPAS-BH-201 on 25 February 2018, at the Aeronautical Test Range (ATR) located in Chalakere, Chitradurga district.
+DRDO carried out a successful test flight of TAPAS-BH-201 on 25 February 2018, at the Aeronautical Test Range (CATR) located in Chalakere, Chitradurga district.
 This was the first flight of the UAV in user configuration with higher power engine.

 During its development trials Rustom 2 crashed near Jodichikkenahalli in Karnataka's Chitradurga district on 17 September 2019.
 No one was hurt.
 The UAV was being tested at Challakere Aeronautical Test Range, a DRDO outdoor testing facility.
 TAPAS-BH-201 completed satellite communication (SATCOM) mode trial and flew with long range electro-optical payload as of 16 August 2020.

-In December 2021, Rustom- II had reached an altitude of 25,000 feet and had achieved an endurance of 10 hours.
-On March 12, 2022, it demonstrated its flight altitude above 27,500 feet with an endurance of 18 hours.
+On 16 December 2021, Rustom- II had reached an altitude of 25,000 feet and had achieved an endurance of 10 hours.
+In March 2022, TAPAS-BH-201 successfully demonstrated 28,000 ft and 18 hours of endurance.
+The Indian Armed Forces are impressed by the advance ground control and image exploitation system of Rustom-2.